CICCC-Henil/CICCC-Final-React-M20123/README.md

 ## Database

-- Local Storage
-  Fridge items and selected recipes are stored in the local storage of the browser.
+- Fridge items and selected recipes are stored in the Local Storage of the browser.

 ## Authentication